|Date of Birth||30 September 1975 , Paris, France|

 Cotillard has worked much more frequently in English-language movies following her Academy Award recognition.
 In 2009, she acted opposite Johnny Depp in Michael Mann's Public Enemies (2009), and later that year had a role in Rob Marshall's musical Nine (2009) and received a Golden Globe nomination for her performance as Luisa Contini.
 Time magazine ranked her as the fifth best performance by a female in 2009.
 The following year, she took on the main antagonist role in Christopher Nolan's Inception (2010), and in 2011 she had memorable parts in Midnight in Paris (2011) and Contagion (2011) and reteamed with Christopher Nolan in The Dark Knight Rises (2012).

-In 2011 and 2012 respectively, she appeared on the top of the list of the highest paid actors in France that was released by Le Figaro, she was also the highest paid foreign actress in Hollywood.
-It was the first time in nine years that a female topped the list.
+In 2011 and 2012 respectively, she appeared on the top of the list of the highest paid actors in France that was released by Le Figaro, it was the first time in nine years that a female topped the list.
+Cotillard was also the highest paid foreign actress in Hollywood.

 In 2012, Cotillard received wide-spread critical acclaim for her role as the orca trainer Stéphanie in Rust and Bone (2012).
 The film received a ten-minute standing ovation at the end of its screening at the 65th Cannes Film Festival.
 Cotillard won the Globe de Cristal (France's equivalent to the Golden Globe) and the Étoile d'Or award and was nominated for Critics' Choice, Golden Globe, SAG, BAFTA and César Awards for her performance in the movie.
 Cate Blanchett wrote an article for Variety praising Cotillard's performance in "Rust and Bone", the two actresses competed for the Academy Awards for Best Actress in 2008, Cate was nominated for her performance in Elizabeth: The Golden Age (2007) and Marion for her performance in La Vie en Rose (2007) and Cotillard won the Oscar.

-Her first leading role in a Hollywood movie came in 2013 as Ewa Cybulski, a Polish immigrant who wants to experience the American dream in James Gray's The Immigrant (2013).
-Cotillard received wide-spread acclaim for her perfomance in the film at the 66th Cannes Film Festival, where the film premiered.
+Her first leading role in a Hollywood movie came in 2013 as Ewa Cybulska, a Polish immigrant who wants to experience the American dream in James Gray's The Immigrant (2013).
+Cotillard received wide-spread acclaim for her performance in the film at the 66th Cannes Film Festival, where the film premiered.

 With long-time boyfriend Guillaume Canet, Cotillard gave birth to her first child, Marcel, in May 2011.